nimaanari/textcite/README.md

 # textcite
-A tool that helps emulate \textcite without biblatex.
+A tool that helps emulate \textcite without BibLaTeX.

 ## Installation